sourcefuse/terraform-aws-arc-efs/docs/module-usage-guide/README.md

 ### Tips and Recommendations

 - The module focuses on provisioning a secure, scalable EFS file system.
 The convention-based approach enables downstream services to easily mount the EFS file system.
 Adjust the configuration parameters as needed for your specific use case.
+- Use data sources to dynamically fetch VPC and subnet information instead of hardcoding values for better reusability
 - Use multiple mount targets across different AZs for high availability
+- Prefer private subnets for EFS mount targets for better security
 - Consider using access points for applications requiring different permissions or directory structures
 - Enable encryption at rest and in transit for sensitive data
 - Configure appropriate security group rules to limit access to your EFS file system